fixmycrypto/FixMyCrypto/README.md

 * **Disconnect from the network (unplug Ethernet cable, shut off WiFi).**
 * Copy or rename "settings.example.json" to "settings.json"
 * Edit the `settings.json` file, filling in the details as described below.
-* Run `bin/Debug/net5.0/FixMyCrypto` or `bin/Release/net5.0/(platform)/publish/FixMyCrypto` (or load the project is VS Code and use the Run configuration)
+* In a terminal, type `dotnet run`, or load the project is VS Code and use the Run configuration

 # Configuration (settings.json file):